Cycling Colle dell’Agnello, France and Italy

 The upper portion of this climb into and past Chianale (12 miles / 20 km) are simply spectacular, and quite challenging.
 From the beginning of the first tornante just past Chianale to the pass, we average a challenging 10.3% average grade for 5.4 miles / 9 km.
 The summit of this climb is at the Italian/French border.

-This climb has been the Cima Coppi of the Giro 3 times (2000, 2007, 20016; designated but diverted from the top due to avalanches in 1995) since that designation was first introduced in 1965 to honor arguably the Giro’s greatest participant of all time:
+As of 2020, this climb has been the Cima Coppi of the Giro 3 times (2000, 2007, 20016; designated but diverted from the top due to avalanches in 1995) since that designation was first introduced in 1965 to honor arguably the Giro’s greatest participant of all time:

 “The Cima Coppi is the title given to the highest peak in the yearly running of the Giro d'Italia, one of cycling's Grand Tour races.
 The mountain that is given this title each year awards more mountains classification points to the first rider than any of the other categorized mountains in the race.